doctorray117/ev2020games/README.md

 ## Inputs

 Create a sourcefile and a dictionaryfile that contain all the words or phrases to compare.
 The program will remove any special characters, though you may consider replacing any non-English letters to their English equivalents as those would otherwise be removed.
+Everything on the line will be considered, so if downloading CSV's please strip out the unnecessary columns in excel/whatever first.

 ## Usage

-./findevmatches.py -s source/congress.txt -d source/oscars.txt
+./findevmatches.py -s source/quiz01/legislatures-current.txt -d source/quiz01/oscars.txt

 ## sources gathered so far: